3bdillahiomar/3bdillahiomar/README.md

 ## Geospatial Data Engineer

 I'm a Geospatial Data Engineer with a background in Geoinformatics (GeoAI) from ITC, University of Twente, focusing on the intersection of Machine Learning (ML), Artificial Intelligence (AI), and Geographic Information Systems (GIS).
-My passion lies in using technology to understand and protect our environment, offering information that lead to actionable solutions for a sustainable future.
+My passion is using geospatial technology to understand and solve critical societal and environmental challenges.

 ### 🌍 About Me

 - 🎓 Graduate of a Master's in Geoinformatics (GeoAI) at [ITC, University of Twente](https://www.itc.nl/).
 - 💻 Experienced in ML/AI and GIS, working on projects that analyze spatial data to solve complex problems.
-- 🌱 Passionate about environmental stewardship and the role of technology in natural hazards.
+- 🌱 Passionate about the role of geospatial technology in dealing with natural hazards.
 - 🤝 Looking to collaborate on projects that combine ML/AI with geospatial analysis to drive environmental initiatives.

 ### 🚀 What I'm Working On

 - Developing tools and applications for geospatial data analysis and visualization.
-- Exploring the use of AI in predicting and mitigating environmental risks.
+- Exploring the use of AI in predicting and anticipating disaster risks.
 - Engaging in research and development projects focusing on innovative solutions for sustainable development.

 ### 🛠 Skills